OpenAds-Auction/OpenAdsServer/analytics/auctionaudit/README.md

 - `account_id` is **required**
 - `domain`, `app_bundle`, `media_types` are optional filters
-- If a filter field is set, the event must match; if not set, any value matches
 - For `media_types`, at least one of the filter's types must be present in the event

 ## Metrics